-Land Use Controls (LUCs) Inspection Checklist Inspected by: AFCEC 4 CH2 Company or Organization: KAN- Date: Jan 29 2019 Date of Inspection: If not, why not?: Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
-No Is there evidence of excavation or soil disturbance? (look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Check condition of monitoring wells onsite? (look for damage or excessive wear to the wellhead box; can you access the well; are there any pieces/parts missing, etc.) ves Any evidence suggesting a change in land use? (no residential use permitted; are there unknown operations occurring) No Is there any condition observed during this site insp If yes, please explain: Extraction we NA = not applicable has broken Cou I certify that the conditions of Site SD034 on the in Signature: ell in front acrete of bay door.
-Concrete aprov
+Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
+NO Is there evidence of excavation or soil disturbance (especially in the asphalt areas and beneath the hydraulically operated equipment)?
+(Look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Are the onsite monitoring wells in good condition?
+(Look for damage or excessive wear to the wellhead box.
+Can you access the well?
+Are there any pieces/parts missing?
+Please explain.) yes 4 Is there evidence of activities or operations that do not conform with approved land use?
+1 (No residential use permitted.)
+NO

+Is there any condition observed during this site inspection not covered above that needs attention?
+(Yes/No)

+I certify that the conditions of Site SD037 on the inspection date were as reported above.